omn3s/userservice/README.md

 ## Artifacts from Github actions

-There are 2 artifacts created by the github action.
+There are 2 artifacts created by the [Github Action](https://github.com/omn3s/userservice/actions)

 `coverage-report` which is a zip containing the coverage report from the last commit.

 `distribution` which contains the userservice-1.0-SNAPSHOT built by the build command.
+Note that any shell scripts i.e. contents of `./bin/` in the nested zip will not have the executable bit set.

 ## Design Choices and approaches